-- a.
-The district may enter into a contract to acquire telecommunications system hardware and software, without competitive bidding, subject to the following conditions: - (1) If the contract amount does not exceed \$150,000, the district shall attempt to obtain three competitive quotes pursuant to the rules governing Intermediate Procurements.
+- A. The district may enter into a contract to acquire telecommunications system hardware and software, without competitive bidding, subject to the following conditions: - 1.
+If the contract amount does not exceed \$150,000, the district shall attempt to obtain three competitive quotes pursuant to the rules governing Intermediate Procurements.
 The district shall keep a written record of the sources of the quotes or proposals received.
-If three quotes or proposals are not reasonably available, fewer will suffice, but the district shall make a written record of the effort made to obtain the quotes or proposals.
+If three quotes or proposals are not reasonably available, fewer will suffice, but the district shall make a written record of the effort made to obtain the quotes or proposals. - 2.
+If the contract amount exceeds \$150,000, the district shall determine and use the best procurement method, pursuant to the public contracting code and these rules and shall solicit written proposals in accordance with the requirements of Chapter 137, Divisions 047 and 049 of the Attorney General's Model Public Contract and LCRB Rules.
+The district shall document the evaluation and award process, which will be part of the public record justifying the award. - B. The telecommunications solicitation authorized in subsection A.2. of these rules shall: - 1.
+State the contractual requirements in the solicitation document; - 2.
+State the evaluation criteria to be applied in awarding the contract and the role of any evaluation committee.
+Criteria that would be used to identify the proposal that best meets the district's needs may include, but are not limited to, cost, quality, service and

-- (2) If the contract amount exceeds \$150,000, the district shall determine and use the best procurement method, pursuant to the public contracting code and these rules, and shall solicit written proposals in accordance with the requirements of the Attorney General's Model Public Contract [and LCRB] Rules.
-The district shall document the evaluation and award process, which will be part of the public record justifying the award. - b.
-The telecommunications solicitation authorized in subsection 10.a(1) of these rules shall: - (1) State the contractual requirements in the solicitation document; - (2) State the evaluation criteria to be applied in awarding the contract and the role of any evaluation committee.
-Criteria that would be used to identify the proposal that best meets the district's needs may include, but are not limited to, cost, quality, service and support, compatibility, product or system reliability, vendor viability and financial stability, operating efficiency and expansion potential; - (3) State the provisions made for bidders or proposers to comment on any specifications which they feel limit competition; and - (4) Be advertised in accordance with applicable provisions of the public contractingcode.
+- support, compatibility, product or system reliability, vendor viability and financial stability, operating efficiency and expansion potential; - 3.
+State the provisions made for bidders or proposers to comment on any specifications which they feel limit competition; and - 4.
+Be advertised in accordance with applicable provisions of the public contracting code.

-- a.
-Rapid changes in technology make it necessary for the district to be able to purchase needed telecommunications hardware and software quickly. - b.
-Since deregulation, there is generally adequate competition among vendors of telecommunication hardware and software to allow the district to make competitive purchases. - c.
+- 1. Rapid changes in technology make it necessary for the district to be able to purchase needed telecommunications hardware and software quickly. - 2.
+Since deregulation, there is generally adequate competition among vendors of telecommunication hardware and software to allow the district to make competitive purchases. - 3.
 Pricing for telecommunications hardware and software also changes frequently.
-It is important for the district to take advantage of price competition in the marketplace. - d.
-The district will follow procedures governing special procurements and document reasonable efforts to obtain at least three informally solicited quotes for purchases over \$5,000 \$10,000 but less than or equal to \$150,000. - e.
-If a purchase of telecommunications hardware or software is expected to cost more than \$150,000, the district will use a formal competitive bidding or proposal process in accordance with these rules and the Attorney General's Model Public Contract [and LCRB] Rules. - f.
+It is important for the district to take advantage of price competition in the marketplace. - 4.
+The district will follow procedures governing special procurements and document reasonable efforts to obtain at least three informally solicited quotes for purchases over \$5,000 but less than or equal to \$150,000. - 5.
+If a purchase of telecommunications hardware or software is expected to cost more than \$150,000, the district will use a formal competitive bidding or proposal process in accordance with these rules and the Attorney General's Model Public Contract and LCRB Rules. - 6.
 There are also times when the district needs to purchase specific items that are compatible with current equipment.
-On these occasions, the district will follow its rule governing Brand Names or Products, 'Or Equal,' Single Seller and Sole Source, Section 1 under Special Procurements, to make the purchase.
+On these occasions, the district will follow its rule governing Brand Names or Products, "Or Equal," Single Seller and Sole Source, Section I., under Special Procurements, to make the purchase.